Our Journey Westward

 Outside Courses

 We’ve been very blessed over the years to have the help of some outside teachers for wonderful hands-on experiences.
 Our Jr. Master Gardener course was one of the best!
-We’ve also taken part in hands-on co-op classes like woodworking, pottery, Shakespeare performances and more.
-Oh, and I can’t forget the little Keepers of the Home group.
-A few moms got together and took turns teaching our girls skills like cake decorating, flower arranging, crochet, scrapbooking and more.
+We’ve also taken part in hands-on co-op classes like woodworking, pottery, Shakespeare performances, and more.
+Oh, and I can’t forget our Keepers of the Home group where a few moms got together and took turns teaching our girls skills like cake decorating, flower arranging, crochet, scrapbooking, and more.
 Mercy, these are good memories!

 Just one of SO many wonderful, hands-on activities from our Jr. Master Gardener's class at the local extension office.